 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Kids who start pitching who are not fully grown put tremendous stress on their shoulders and elbows,” says Gary Calabrese, PT, DPT, Senior Director of Rehabilitation and Sports Therapy.
-This can lead to a variety of physical problems, says Mr. Calabrese, who is a doctor of physical therapy and specializes in rehabilitation.
+“Kids who start pitching who are not fully grown put tremendous stress on their shoulders and elbows,” says orthopaedic surgeon and pediatric sports medicine specialist Paul Saluan, MD.
+This can lead to a variety of physical problems, he says.

 Common medical issues for young pitchers